 When gold was discovered on Jan.
-24, 1848, in Sutter's millrace on the American River, and the evidence reached San Francisco's nearly 900 inhabitants, the first gold rush, led by Sam Brannan, publisher of the town's newspaper, "The Star," left only seven inhabitants behind.
-As the news spread around the world and ships came streaming into the harbor, a year later found over 6,000 miners at the "diggins," and San Francisco again was a contonment of tents with a population reported at 2,000 excited transients,
+24, 1848, in Sutter's when gold was discovered on Jan.
+27, 1000, in batter's millrace on the American River, and the evidence reached San Francisco's nearly 900 inhabitants, the first gold rush, led by Sam Brannan, publisher of the town's newspaper, "The Star," left only seven inhabitants behind.
+As the news spread around the world and ships came streaming into the harbor, a year later found over 6,000 miners at the "diggins," and San Francisco again was a contonment of tents with a population reported at 2,000 excited transients.